-Below is a sample of the General Knowledge section of the Cracking the ABC Code Multisensory Reading Program Level 4.
+Sample of the General Knowledge section: Multisensory Reading Program Level 4.

 The General Knowledge section provides the knowledge required for Stage 3 literacy development outlined in Frith’s (as cited in Heath, Hogben, & Tan, 2008) literacy acquisition model (i.e., orthographic knowledge).
 This type of orthographic knowledge tends to be an area of weakness for adolescents and adults with dyslexia or poor reading and spelling (see Holmes & Quinn, 2009).